Flow My Tears, the Policeman Said: Music

 The Human League utilised a character named Jason Taverner as the host of their elusive 1979 demo tape, which has since become known by fans as the Taverner Tape.
 Taverner introduces each of the songs and mentions that he hosts his own network TV show.

 American grindcore band Discordance Axis, released a song by the same name on their 1997 album Jouhou.
 Discordance Axis were influenced by cyberpunk and science fiction.

-Avant-Pop collective Twin Lovers, references the novel on their self-titled release within the songs "Montgomery L. Hopkins", "Jason Taverner Does Not Exist", and "Sixes".
+Avant-Pop collective MMC Ensemble, references the novel on their first release, Twin Lovers within the songs "Montgomery L. Hopkins", "Jason Taverner Does Not Exist", "Sixes", "Watts Proper", and "Twin Lovers".

 The American indie rock band Built to Spill released a song, "Nowhere Nothin' Fuckup" on their 1993 album Ultimate Alternative Wavers.
 The song on the album has the same name as protagonist Jason Taverner's hit played repeatedly on the jukebox by character Anne Dominic in the coffee shop in the novel.

+American bass guitar player Stu Hamm released a Philip K. Dick themed solo album in 1998 titled Radio Free Albemuth featuring the song "Flow My Tears".